ethereum/fe/docs/src/quickstart/first_contract.md

 Oops, the compiler is telling us that the `output` directory is a non-empty directory and plays it safe by asking us if we are sure that we want to overwrite it.
 We have to use the `--overwrite` flag to allow the compiler to overwrite what is stored in the `output` directory.

-Let's try it again with `./fe guest_book.fe --overwrite`.
+Let's try it again with `./fe build guest_book.fe --overwrite`.

 This time it worked and we can also see that the `GuestBook_abi.json` has become slightly more interesting.